h4cc/awesome-elixir/README.md

 *Libraries for and implementations of games.*

 * [entice](https://github.com/entice/entice) - A distributed Entity-Component-System framework, providing its own example MMORPG server.
+* [mines](https://github.com/kevlar1818/mines) - A minesweeper clone in the terminal.

 ## Geolocation
 *Libraries for geocoding addresses and working with latitudes and longitudes.*